miberr/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab04-power-automate.md

   - Add ability for the users to subscribe to the reported problems and only notify if there is a subscription.
   - Auto-subscribe creator of the problem report.
-  - How to find out previous value of status reason?
+  - How could you find out previous value of status reason?
-  - Create your own adaptive card using [Adaptive Cards Designer](https://adaptivecards.io/designer/).